 - Health Care Power of Attorney: designate someone to make medical decisions for you when you are not able.

-Make sure you alert your designees so they are aware of the responsibility and that they ACCEPT it.
-In addition, keep one in your safe, in a bank deposit box, scan an electronic copy and send it to yourself.
+Make sure you alert your designees, so they are aware of the responsibility and that they ACCEPT it.
+In addition, keep one in your safe, in a bank deposit box, or scan an electronic copy and send it to yourself or your designee.
 So many distribution options to ensue your wishes are carried out.

 If you need assistance completing a Legacy Planner (or company so that you actually complete the project), schedule a session with me today!